Jami Porter Lara

 Jami Porter Lara (born 1969 in Spokane, Washington) is an artist living in Albuquerque, New Mexico, known primarily for her black vessel-like conceptual sculptures created using millennia-old ceramics techniques indigenous to the Chihuahuan Desert.
 Porter Lara's work is in public and private collections nationwide, and has been featured in Art 21 Magazine, CFile, Hyperallergic, and on PBS.
 In 2017, Artsy named her one of the artists shaping the future of ceramics.
-She is represented by Peters Projects in Santa Fe, and Simon Breitbard Fine Arts in San Francisco.
+She is represented by form & concept in Santa Fe, and Simon Breitbard Fine Arts in San Francisco.

 Education

 Porter Lara moved to Albuquerque, New Mexico as a young child in 1980, and later attended the University of New Mexico, where she earned a Bachelor of Fine Arts in 2013.
 Porter Lara also learned pottery techniques from Graciela and Hector Gallegos in the village of Mata Ortiz in the northern state of Chihuahua, Mexico.
 In the 1970s, a Pueblo pottery revival took place in Mata Ortiz.
 People there started making ceramic pots that bore stylistic relation to ancient pot sherds and artifacts found in that vicinity, from the Casas Grandes and Mimbres cultures.
 They locally sourced their materials and discovered how to make ceramic vessels using 2,000 year old techniques.
 Porter Lara says “they showed us how to soak the clay and filter it and then let it dry.
 They also taught us how to build out of coils and how to burnish with a stone.”
 In this way the forms and meaning of Porter Lara’s art are distinctly contemporary, but her materials and techniques connect her work to the Southwest and to people who preceded her in the region.